Skip to main content

 Disease Category: Lysosomal Diseases

-A group of 9 rare, inherited, lysosomal disorders caused by genetic mutations which produce 11 dysfunctional enzymes that cannot break down glycosaminoglycans (GAGs, complex sugar molecules with amino groups that are critical components of connective tissues).
+A group of nine rare, inherited, lysosomal disorders caused by genetic mutations which produce 11 dysfunctional enzymes that cannot break down glycosaminoglycans (GAGs, complex sugar molecules with amino groups that are critical components of connective tissues).
 Common symptoms include multiple organ involvement, skeletal and heart abnormalities, joint and breathing problems, neurological dysfunction, and, in some diseases, hydrops fetalis.

 Research groups studying this disease